-OF THE FACULTY OF BEHAVIOURAL, MANAGEMENT AND SOCIAL SCIENCES (BMS) 2018-2019
+OF THE FACULTY OF BEHAVIOURAL, MANAGEMENT AND SOCIAL SCIENCES (BMS) 2019-2020

-These Rules & Guidelines (R&G) are established by the four Examination Boards of the Faculty of Behavioural, Management and Social Sciences.
-They serve as a regulatory framework for the Examination Boards and the individual examiners in all educational programmes of the Faculty BMS.
+The four examination boards of the Faculty of Behavioural, Management and Social Sciences (BMS) establish these Rules & Guidelines (R&G).
+They serve as a regulatory framework for the examination boards and the individual examiners in all educational programmes of the Faculty BMS.